 Historically, the Yunesit’in were a nomadic people who moved through this vast ‘Land without Limits’, taking their cue from the migration of food animals or the seasonal availability of fruits and other edible plants.
 When these food sources were abundant, the Yunesit’in would stop long enough to establish temporary villages.

 The Yunesit’in used Douglas-fir, a timber indigenous to the Chilcotin River Valley, to construct shelters.
 Each comprised a central gathering space defined by a frame structure and flanked by protecting walls made from closely spaced poles in the form of a palisade.
 The new Yunesit’in Health Centre is a contemporary expression of the traditional Yunesit’in house, embodying both the material qualities of the original buildings and the environmental values of the Yunesit’in people.
-The structure is a dynamic combination of projecting roofs and angled glulam colonnades that create sheltered outdoor space, and frame views of the surrounding landscape.
+The structure is a dynamic combination of projecting roofs and angled glue-laminated timber (glulam) colonnades that create sheltered outdoor space, and frame views of the surrounding landscape.

 These colonnades also contribute to the environmental performance of the building.
 The climate in the Chilcotin River Valley is characterized by prolonged periods of hot, dry weather with temperatures exceeding 30° C. In response to these conditions, the offices in the health centre are placed on the south side of the building to maximize daylight, with the exterior covered area and colonnade providing protection from the excessive heat of the summer sun.